jakeboxer/jakeboxer.github.com/source/_posts/2011-10-09-using-acts-as-list-in-a-polymorphic-scope.markdown

 We pass `:todo_list` as the `scope` (which `acts_as_list` converts to the `todo_list_id` column).

-Now, let's say we're making a polymorphic `Picture` model (like in [the Polymorphic Associations section of the Rails Guides](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations)), and we want pictures to be sortable and reorderable.
+Now, let's say we're making a polymorphic `Picture` model (like in [the Polymorphic Associations section of the Ruby on Rails Guides](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations)), and we want pictures to be sortable and reorderable.
 Here's **the right way to do it**:

 ``` ruby acts_as_list in a polymorphic scope (the RIGHT way)
 class Picture < ActiveRecord::Base